 In recent times, we’ve become accustomed to a world where healthcare has been at the forefront of news headlines.
 The pandemic’s stay-at-home nature has given the home healthcare industry a consequential platform in which to grow.
 Unfortunately, it has also provided an opportunity for industry workers to take advantage of the system.
-A recent report suggested that 43% of hourly workers have admitted to exaggerating time worked during their shift.
-This, of course, could have a serious effect on the financial state of the industry; and the reliability of home healthcare itself.
+A recent report suggested that 43% of hourly workers have admitted to exaggerating the time worked during their shifts.
+This, of course, could have a serious effect on the industry’s financial state; and the reliability of home healthcare itself.

 In this article, we will discuss ways in which companies can avoid time fraud in the home healthcare sector.

 The most prominent method in which to ensure that you can gauge the reliability of your workforce and its productivity is to implement Electronic Visit Verification (EVV).
 EVV is set to be mandated in the U.S. and for all care services paid by Medicaid.
 Primarily, this is used to track home healthcare providers.
 It hopes to ensure that the visits they’re reporting to the CMS are actually taking place.
 Without having had this implementation from January 1st, 2020, home care agencies may be at risk of having claims of fraudulent activity denied.